 This easy lamb stew recipe is hearty, healthy and easy to make.
 It's a one pot stew that's packed with vegetables, lamb and spices, perfect for a family meal.

-If you're a fan of stew recipes, you should totally take a look at our Moroccan chickpea stew and Italian beef stew.
+If you're a fan of stew recipes, you should totally take a look at our Moroccan chickpea stew, Turkish chicken stew and Italian beef stew.
 Both are ideal family meals, and today we have a classic lamb stew to expand our lamb recipes collection!